Profirator/project-config/docs/master.md

 Wirecloud is a mashup visualisation tool.
 WireCloud builds on cutting-edge end-user development, RIA and semantic technologies to offer a next-generation end-user centred web application mashup platform aimed at leveraging the long tail of the Internet of Services. web application mashup platform aimed at allowing end users without programming skills to easily create web applications and dashboards/cockpits.

-Access via dashboards.<cityname>.apinf.cloud
+Access via dashboards.cityname.apinf.cloud

 It is installed, but not configured.
 Documentation can be found [here](https://wirecloud.rtfd.io/)

 ### Grafana example setup

-Access via https://charts.<cityname>.apinf.cloud/ the admin access is secured by password, which is in the grafana.yml Otherwise, Grafana usage is standard; connect database:
+Access via https://charts<cityname.apinf.cloud/ the admin access is secured by password, which is in the grafana.yml Otherwise, Grafana usage is standard; connect database:
 ![grafana1](images/grafan-postgres.PNG)

 and configure the charts you need: